peytoncordero/DRI25/html-css.md

 </html>
 ```

+Both instances produce the same output, but which one is easier to read the code for?

 <Info>__Tip:__
 While VSCode usually auto-indents and auto-completes tags, it’s not foolproof.
 Always double check your code for errors.